18F/analytics-reporter/README.md

 openssl pkcs12 -in <name of your p12 key>.p12 -out secret_key.pem -nocerts -nodes
 ```

+* Visit the "APIs" section of the Google Developer Dashboard for your project, and enable it for the "Analytics API".

 * Set the following environment variables:

 ```bash